Hormonal contraceptives explained

 Contraceptives are split into two types – types that contain hormones (like the pill), and types that don’t contain hormones (like condoms)

 Working out the hormone levels of different contraceptives is quite complicated, so we’re starting to put together some research for you.

-This graph shows the amount of hormone (oestrogen and progesterone) contained in a pill, or released in a 24 hour period, for every brand of contraception The Lowdown features.
+This graph shows the amount of hormone (oestrogen and progestogen) contained in a pill, or released in a 24 hour period, for every brand of contraception The Lowdown features.
 The amount of hormone is in micrograms (mcg), which is one millionth of a gram.

 All contraceptives – approximate daily hormonal release rates (micrograms)

 As you can see it varies quite a lot.
 But this doesn’t mean that some types or brands are ‘better’ or ‘worse’ than others, because different types of hormones have different levels of ‘potency’.
 Potency is how much of a drug is needed to give a certain affect.
 A highly potent drug evokes a given response at low concentrations, while a drug of lower potency evokes the same response only at higher concentrations.
 For example, the hormone drospirenone (which is in Yasmin and Lucette) needs a lot more than other pills (almost 3000 mcg) to work with he oestrogen component of the pill as a contraceptive.